 *** These can also be added to a WORD WALL.
-Then it can be referred to throughout the year.
+Then refer to it throughout the year.

-Vocabulary sentence frames are practical and can accompany any lesson or topic.
-These are not exactly “on the go” as you will need a few minutes to prepare them in advance.
-If time escaped during your lesson, you could write them on the whiteboard or project them on the SmartBoard for students to copy in a pinch.
-You can use them as exit slips with a variety of academic vocabulary.
-For example, if you’ve been learning the terms obtuse, acute, right, and angle in your recent math unit, give a sentence frame exit slip for students to complete to show they’ve mastered the definitions of these terms.
+Vocabulary sentence frames are versatile tools that can complement any lesson or topic.
+While they require a few minutes of preparation beforehand, they are not necessarily “on-the-go” resources.
+If time runs short during your lesson, you can quickly jot them down on the whiteboard or project them on the SmartBoard for students to copy.
+These frames can serve as exit slips covering various academic vocabulary.
+For instance, if your recent math unit focused on terms like obtuse, acute, right, and angle, provide a sentence frame exit slip for students to demonstrate their understanding of these definitions.

 Mini-lessons don’t have to be flashy (although they can be lots of fun and be quite memorable), but they are so essential in teaching.
 A mini-lesson typically takes a narrow focus on a smaller skill that you want to teach so that it can be used in conjunction with a larger concept.
 Utilize these small chunks of time to introduce and practice vocabulary concepts that will then be utilized in a larger lesson.
 As you begin a lesson on poetry, you might introduce the terms assonance and alliteration, providing definitions with examples from a poem that you’ll share.
 Perhaps you intend to start teaching fractions.
 Introducing the words numerator and denominator would be essential anyway, but instead of simply saying “The top number is the numerator and the bottom number is the denominator” explain what they mean, relating your definitions concretely to parts of the whole.
 You could also round out your mini-lesson with manipulatives to provide a concrete example to accompany your vocab!